johnpanos/RemoveRelatedVideosYouTube/README.md

 3. Open the folder you downloaded containing RemoveRelatedVideosExtension.crx
 4. Drag and drop RemoveRelatedVideosExtension.crx to the chrome://extensions/ page
 5. Confirm install
+6. You're done!
+Go to a YouTube video and test it out!